martinring/thesis/src/3-Self-Verification.md

 idea.
 A system deployed in the field is likely to have far less computational power, memory and network resources available than a design server.
-However, it has a main advantage which, we argue, outweigh theses deficiencies: after deployment, there is generally *more information* about the operating context available.
+However, it has a main advantage which, we argue, outweigh these deficiencies: after deployment, there is generally *more information* about the operating context available.

 In order to enjoy this benefit, the design needs to be geared